solana-foundation/developer-content/content/guides/getstarted/intro-to-ai.md

 - Know that your agent has a private key and thus can access the funds in your wallet.
 If someone can chat with your agent and it has a transfer action for example users can probably get it to transfer them your funds.
-- Use efficient [RPC endpoints](https://solana.com/rpc).
+- Use a payed [RPC endpoints](https://solana.com/rpc).
 The public endpoints usually get rate limited
 - Monitor agent activities and make sure they are not doing anything malicious or get tricked into it by users interacting with them